legendarycode3/decentralized-stablecoin/README.md

 ## Smart Contracts
-The Decentralized Stablecoin protocol follows a modular architecture
+The Decentralized Stablecoin protocol follows a modular architecture in which each smart contract is

 ## Technology Stack (Technologies Used)